The Colorado Plateau offers remote and spectacular places to escape light pollution and see the stars at a handful of

 - Improve human health and sleep patterns.

 This story was adapted from the latest issue of NPCA’s Southwestern Regional Office Field Report.
 Nate Ament, Colorado Plateau Dark Sky Cooperative coordinator, and Chad Moore, National Park Service night skies team leader, contributed to this story.

 About the author

-Cory’s focus as Senior Program Manager in the Southwest Region is primarily on issues concerning the national parks in Utah.
+Cory’s focus as associate director in the Southwest region is primarily on issues concerning the national parks in Utah.